Harry ‘loved’ trip to UK and catching up with ‘old friends’ amid King reunion

 The King, who is still undergoing treatment for cancer, was returning to Balmoral on Thursday, ahead of hosting US President Donald Trump at the high profile state visit at Windsor Castle next week.

+The Princess of Wales was meanwhile carrying out visits to two textiles mills in Suffolk and Kent.

-The duke, who stepped down from the working monarchy in 2020, levelled a barrage of accusations at the King, his stepmother the Queen, William and the Princess of Wales in his Oprah interview, Netflix documentary, interviews and his autobiography, Spare, since moving to the US.
+The duke, who stepped down from the working monarchy in 2020, levelled a barrage of accusations at Kate, William, the King and his stepmother the Queen in his Oprah interview, Netflix documentary, interviews and his autobiography, Spare, since moving to the US.

+Harry previously claimed Charles was jealous of Meghan and Kate, did not hug him when he told him his mother Diana, Princess of Wales had died, and said he believed the King was “never made” for single parenthood, but “to be fair, he tried”.

+Charles, according to the duke, pleaded with his sons during a tense meeting after the Duke of Edinburgh’s funeral: “Please, boys.
+Don’t make my final years a misery.”